Zahra-Alavi/MDStrainMapper/README.md

 # MDStrainMapper
 MDStrainMapper is a comprehensive tool designed to study local deformation in proteins.
-It provides an effective measure of strain, which captures local deformation relevant to protein function.
+It provides an effective measure of strain, which captures local deformation relevant to protein function [John M McBride and Tsvi Tlusty J. Stat.
+Mech.
+(2024)](https://doi.org/10.1088/1742-5468/ad1be7).
 This repository offers two main functionalities: measuring strain between two configurations and measuring strain over the course of a trajectory.

 Table of Contents
 =================